What You Should Look For In Marriage Counseling Books

 Does marriage counseling actually work?

-Marriage counseling is clinically proven to help most couples work through their disputes to improve the quality and satisfaction of their relationship.
+Marriage counseling is clinically proven to help most couples work through their disputes to improve the quality and satisfaction of their relationships.
 Research shows that approximately 70% of the couples participating in marriage counseling reported positive impacts on the relationship.

 When does a marriage need counseling?